microsoft/fluentui/rfcs/convergence/simplify-prop-merging.md

 ### Merging functions and properties with primitives

-Functions or primitives used in `mergeProps` will simply replace the value in the order of application in.
+Functions or primitives used in `mergeProps` will simply replace the value in the order that they were defined.
 This is extremely similar to native object spreading but without a deep merge functionality.

 Prop objects tend to be relatively flat, and in cases where objects/arrays are used that need to be deep merged on each render we should examine those cases and make exceptions.